Maxul/Awesome-SGX-Open-Source/Academy.md

 ## Session 2: Automation Toolchain and Language Runtime

+- Twine: An Embedded Trusted Runtime for WebAssembly, ICDE 2021

 - Civet: An Efficient Java Partitioning Framework for Hardware Enclaves, USENIX Security 2020

 - CoSMIX: A Compiler-based System for Secure Memory Instrumentation and Execution in Enclaves, ATC 2019